Relintai/pandemonium_engine_docs/02_tutorials/03_first_2d_game/04_creating_the_enemy.md

 these names from the list (array indices start at `0`). `randi() % n` selects a random integer between `0` and `n-1`.

-Note:
- You must use `randomize()` if you want your sequence of "random"
-            numbers to be different every time you run the scene.
+Note: You must use `randomize()` if you want your sequence of "random" numbers to be different every time you run the scene.
 We're going to use `randomize()` in our `Main` scene, so we won't need it here.

 The last piece is to make the mobs delete themselves when they leave the screen.
 Connect the `screen_exited()` signal of the `VisibilityNotifier2D` node and add this code:

-gdscript GDScript

 ```
 func _on_VisibilityNotifier2D_screen_exited():